skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 2. Return to the AWS Console, sigining into the account again if necessary.
 Select **GuardDuty** from the main console.
 3. If you see a **Get Started** button, click it.

-4. If the region is not set to Oregon, select Oregon for the region.
+4. If the region is not set to Northern Virginia, select Northern Virginia (or N. Virginia) for the region.

 5. Click **Enable GuardDuty**.